PHSKC-APDE/frankenpop_pub/README.md

 the OFM data does not have any corresponding age X gender results for the given race/eth X age group.

+#### Rake to SAEP 2020+ Block estimates

+The results from the previous step are raked to match OFM SAEP 2020 populations estimates (all age, race/eth, gender) at the block level.

+Additionally, when SAEP estimates are available without corresponding County level breakdowns by race/eth or age X sex (e.g. SAEP 2022 exists, but the other estimates stop in 2021) , the demographic breakdowns implied by the latter set of estimates are applied to the SAEP results to create raking targets for the missing years.
+In short, the demographic patterns are carried forward proportionally unchanged.

 #### Rake to County level OFM estimates

 Once the age/sex patterns from OFM’s SADE estimates have been raked to